herpiko/cubetimer/README.md

-# Simple Rubik Cube Timer
+# A Simple Rubik's Cube Timer

 Like a StackMat timer, but for Linux.